quicwg/multipath/draft-ietf-quic-multipath.md

 ## Packet Scheduling {#packet-scheduling}

-The transmission of packets containing data frames is limited by the arrival of data from the application and by congestion control.
+The transmission of packets containing data is limited by the arrival of data from the application and by congestion control.
 Generally, QUIC packets that increase the number of bytes in flight can only be sent when the congestion window for the selected path allows it.